 If this happened at your work place you may question your relationship with colleagues and your manager or employer.
 You may wonder if you should take time out of work, or think about changing your job or the type of work that you do.

 At this time you may be involved in the Garda investigation into the crime.

-There are many important steps for you to take to help you cope with the after effects of this crime
+There are many important steps that you can take to help you cope with the after-effects of this crime.

 Talk about your feelings with someone you can trust – with a family member, a friend, a colleague.
 Sometimes it may be helpful to talk to someone who is completely outside the situation.
 There may be an organisation in your area which offers free and confidential support to victims of crime.